-For many of us, 2021 presented the opportunity to become intimately acquainted with our homes.
+For many of us, the past few years presented the opportunity to become intimately acquainted with our homes.
 Spending more time at home than ever before certainly posed its challenges, but it also came with many benefits: it gave us an opportunity to appreciate the beauty of our surroundings and to dream about how we can further enhance them.
 Perhaps this is why many neighbourhoods saw a surge in home improvement projects, from DIY interior paint jobs to contracted-out deck additions.

 These smaller home improvement projects are easy to find estimates for, but if you’re dreaming a little bigger - let’s say about a second-story home addition or a whole home renovation - it’s time to call in the professionals.
 Of course, every home and home project has a unique size and scope, so the best way to receive an accurate quote tailored to your particular project is to contact your home renovation partner.
 If you prefer to do some preliminary research to prep your pocketbook, however, this article is for you.

 The following Toronto home renovation cost averages are meant to be used as a guide and reflect current market trends at the time of publication.
 Due to Ontario real estate industry fluctuations and supply chain challenges, renovation prices in Toronto have increased by 10%-15% over the past year.
 An experienced renovator will have the most up-to-date information, and now it's more important than ever to hire a professional with solid supply and labour relationships.

 Average Costs Per Square Foot: Whole Home Renovations and Additions

 The size and the extent of home improvement projects can vary greatly, but let’s start with some preliminary numbers for whole home renovations and additions.
 We have gathered these numbers based on our own renovation projects for homes in Toronto’s finer neighbourhoods.